Female Argentine builders breaking down barriers

 We Fix It is a feminist collective that publishes construction workshops on Instagram and functions as a professional network.

-Some groups, though, are designed for women that need help with their DIY.
+Some groups, though, are designed for women who need help with their DIY.

-While some comments were negative - "go and wash the dishes" or "feminazi" - she was recently contacted by an international construction company that offered to train and employ an "all woman" crew.
+While some comments were negative - "go and wash the dishes" or "feminazi" - she was recently contacted by an international construction company that offered to train and employ an all-women crew.

 Ms Carolina Gutierrez, an architect and builder, says women-only construction sites are necessary.